-The capital adequacy (Basel III N1.0 ratio) for the banking sector remains at comfortable level of 12.1% as of 1 May, 2019.
+The capital adequacy (Basel III N1.0 ratio) for the banking sector remains at comfortable level of 15.1% as of 1 June, 2019 (except for banks undergoing resolution, including with the involvement of the Banking Sector Consolidation Fund).

 Rising risk weights for specific credit requirements results in banks increasing their capital reserves to cover potential losses.
 Therefore considering the uneven recovery of lending, there is no need for a positive countercyclical buffer for credit institutions yet.